 5 Things You Should Know About Labor

-Join us today with Trish Weir, a labor and delivery nurse of 17 years to explain the five most important things to know before labor!
+Join us today with Trish Ware, a labor and delivery nurse of 17 years to explain the five most important things to know before labor!

 - Remove fixed expectations: When women have trauma from previous birth experiences, it is sometimes hard to let go of that.